-It is characterized by an altered and very fast heart rate.
+It is characterized by an altered and speedy heart rate.

-In adults, the heart normally beats 60-100 times per minute.
+In adults, the heartbeats typically 60-100 times per minute.
 A heart rate greater than 100 beats per minute is called tachycardia.
 Tachycardia can occur in both children and adults.

-In newborns and infants, tachycardia is defined when the heart rate is greater than 150 beats per minute.
+In newborns and infants, tachycardia is defined when the heart rate is more significant than 150 beats per minute.

-There are numerous causes of tachycardia and the condition is very common.
+There are numerous causes of tachycardia, and the condition is prevalent.
 Although some forms are harmless, others are potentially lethal.

-The heart has four chambers: two upper chambers (atria) and two lower chambers (ventricles).
+The heart has two upper chambers (atria) and two lower chambers (ventricles).